 Strength of spray can depend a lot on the water pressure in your hose.
 Doesn’t move or oscillate.
 Some users report leakage from the seal not being tight where it connects to the hose.

-Everyone loves making a splash, but a pool isn't the only way to beat the heat and keep the kiddos entertained on those long, lazy summer days.
-Kids’ sprinklers are a budget-friendly option that can instantly transform any backyard into a water wonderland — just hook up your hose pipe, and you’re all set for hours of fun.
+Most people love making a splash, but a pool isn't the only way to beat the heat and keep the kiddos entertained on those long, lazy summer days.
+Kids’ sprinklers are an easy option that can instantly transform any backyard into a water wonderland — just hook up your hose pipe, and you’re all set for hours of fun.

 When it comes to water play, kids generally aren’t too fussy about the source.
 While rotating lawn sprinklers can pull double duty by taking care of your lawn and keeping little ones cool at the same time (their wider spray works especially well for large groups of children), there's no denying the novelty of a sprinkler that's designed specifically for kids.
 Kids’ sprinklers come in a variety of delightful designs that hold a special appeal for youngsters and add an element of fun that regular garden sprinklers just can’t match.
 Many come in age-appropriate models, providing a safer option for smaller children and extra thrills for older kids.
 Some have exciting spray patterns that simply can't be rivaled by garden sprinklers.